Skip to content

 Newsprint - Plastic free garbage bags

-8) Finally, you can fold over the ends of the bag base so that the bag can stand upright.
-That's it!
+8) Finally, you can fold the ends of the bottom of the bag, so that the bag can stand well.
+Done!

 Folding garbage bags from newspaper

-As you can see, it's really easy to fold bin liners from newspaper.
-The DIY bin liners can also be used for the Compost can be used.
-Newspaper inks are now free of heavy metals and insoluble in water₂ (except for magazines).
-If you want to fold plastic-free bin liners, you can also use them for other things.
-For example, for transporting nuts, fruit, vegetables or other groceries in the supermarket.
-You can also use newspaper use for wrapping gifts.
+As you could see, it's quite easy to fold garbage bags from newspaper.
+By the way, the DIY garbage bags can also be used for the Compost be used.
+Newspaper inks are now free of heavy metals and water-insoluble₂ (except for magazines).
+If you are already folding plastic-free garbage bags, you can also use them for other things.
+For example, to carry nuts, fruits, vegetables or other food in the supermarket.
+You can also use newsprint use for wrapping gifts.

-Have you ever folded your bin bag out of newspaper or do you have any questions or suggestions about the DIY instructions?
-Then please write me a comment.
+Have you ever folded your trash bag from newspaper or do you have questions and suggestions for the DIY tutorial?
+Then write me a comment.

-Best wishes and have fun trying it out,
+Best regards and have fun trying it out,

 Christoph from CareElite - Plastic-free living

-PS: Would you like to find out more about how to plastic free living can?
+PS: Do you want to learn even more about how to plastic free living can?
 Then click on the linked article!

 References: